nmfs-ost/noaa-fit-resources/_posts/2021-11-17-NPSTI-talks.md

   - NOAA resources
 ---

-Projects funded under the National Protected Species Toolbox Initiative from FY18-20 were spotlighted at the monthly [Fisheries Integrated Toolbox Technical meetings](https://noaa-fisheries-integrated-toolbox.github.io/news/NOAA-FIT-Tech-Meeting/).
+Projects funded under the National Protected Species Toolbox Initiative from FY18-20 were spotlighted at the monthly Fisheries Integrated Toolbox Technical meetings.
 Below are descriptions of the projects and recordings of the presentations.

-> **Note:** For now, only NOAA employees can view these recrodings when they are logged into their Google account.
-If you're a NOAA employee and you're having trouble viewing any of the recordings on this page, they can all be viewed in Google Drive, [here](https://drive.google.com/drive/folders/1jP8_VgFIrrtYaE5_RV8Tw73mR9dMfPrw?usp=sharing).
+> **Note:** Only NOAA affiliates can view the recordings when they are logged into their Google account.
+If you're having trouble viewing any of the recordings on this page, they can all be [viewed in Google Drive](https://drive.google.com/drive/folders/1jP8_VgFIrrtYaE5_RV8Tw73mR9dMfPrw?usp=sharing) (NOAA Internal Only).

 > Transcripts for all recordings are available upon request, [contact us](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20fit/contact/)!